aloes2512/Global_Temp/README.txt

                   CO2_data.lst
 the data are saved: saveRDS(CO2_data.lst,file="~/projects/Global_Temp/data/NOAA_data.rds")

-The linear trends of all stations is calculated: CO2_lin_trend.R
+The linear trends of all stations is calculated: CO2_lin_trend.R and visualised

+The residuals do show regular patterns.
+The pattern is fitted with gaussian basis functions.
+A minimum number is looked for manually.
+(AIC does not seem suitable for selecting )